 It is recommended that athletes focus on increasing protein from multiple food sources throughout their diet, including animal products.
 In addition, Zinc can be found in supplemental form for convenience in effective doses.
 Athletes should aim to consume ~30mg of Zinc per day from multiple sources of food with supplementation if required.

 A well balanced and varied diet can provide many of the vitamins athletes require to perform optimally.
-However, in situations that require additional effort, or for those on a limiting diet - supplementation can provide a huge benefit.
+However, in situations that require additional effort (perhaps you're an endurance athlete?) or for those on a limiting diet - supplementation can provide a huge benefit.
 Multivitamins containing adequate amounts of the above listed vitamins and minerals will significantly aid in overall health and performance.
 The hakamount Daily Driver contains all of the above listed vitamins with additional vitamins for everyday health in adequate amounts.

 The author: Ben Turner, MNU certified evidence-based nutritionist and level 4 Personal Trainer.
 Ben is the founder of 21st Century Body, Shropshire’s leading nutrition consultancy and works with a range of clients from elite and amateur athletes to busy families trying to make healthier choices.
 Through a consistent to approach, analysing research and applying evidence to experience, Ben has developed a proactive centred on the healthy attitude to food, a habit based a approach and never demonising or overly restricting foods.